 - Repeat your baby’s attempts at words to encourage two-way conversation.
-For example, if she says ‘mama’ you could say ‘mama’ back to her.
-You can also repeat and build on your toddler’s words.
+For example, if your baby says ‘mama’ you could say ‘mama’ back.
+You can also repeat and build on your baby’s words.
 For example, when baby says, ‘train’, you say, ‘Yes, it’s a big red train’.

-- Show interest in your baby’s babbling and talking by looking him in the eye and giving lots of smiles.
+- Show interest in your baby’s babbling and talking by looking into your baby’s eyes and giving plenty of smiles.

 - Respond to and talk about your baby’s interests.
 For example, if your baby starts playing with a toy train, you could say ‘Toot, toot’.